laurooyen/BitBrain/README.md

 # BitBrain

-An AI project for maths.
-Developed by Lauro Oyen and Jonathan Swinnen.
+An AI project for maths developed by Lauro Oyen and Jonathan Swinnen.

 ## Getting Started